 - Weigh at least 50 kg (110 lb).

 Some people can't donate because of health or other issues.
 For example, you may not be able to donate if:

-- You don't have enough iron in your blood.
-Before you donate, you will have a test to check your iron level.
+- You don't have enough hemoglobin in your blood.
+Before you donate, you will have a test to check your hemoglobin level.

 - You are pregnant.

 - You have travelled to certain countries.